Yerba mate is a traditional South American drink known for its clean, long-lasting energy. But most beginners in the U.S. have no idea where to start.

 Is yerba mate stronger than coffee?

 Yerba mate has a similar amount of caffeine per serving, but most people say the energy feels smoother and lasts longer, without the crash or jitters coffee can cause.
+As for taste, it will vary by brand but mate prepared the traditional way will typically taste more bitter due to its higher leaf-to-water ratio.

 -